-Periodic inspections and cleaning are necessary to protect your home and keep a fireplace operating efficiently.
+Periodic inspections and cleaning are necessary to protect the home and keep fireplaces operating efficiently.
 While the National Fire Protection Association recommends at least one annual cleaning, the frequency of cleaning ultimately depends on usage.
-The chimney sweep—the person who performs the cleaning—will inspect and evaluate your chimney to determine when it needs cleaning.
-Here are the factors that determine chimney sweep cost as well as how to decide if and when you need a chimney sweep.
+The chimney sweep—the person who performs the cleaning—will inspect and evaluate the chimney to determine when it needs cleaning.
+There are several factors that determine chimney sweep cost and help homeowners decide if and when to schedule a chimney sweep.

 Factors in Calculating Chimney Sweep Cost

-The national average cost for chimney cleaning is $252.
+How much does a chimney sweep cost?
+The national average cost for chimney cleaning is $255.
 However, several elements determine the final chimney cleaning cost.
-If it’s been a while since the chimney was cleaned, it’s likely to need more work, which will raise the price, especially if you use the fireplace often.
+If it’s been a while since the chimney was cleaned, it’s likely to need more work, which will raise the price, especially if the fireplace is used often.
 Accessibility can also affect the price; steeply pitched roofs make the job more complex and more dangerous.
 The cost will go up if the work goes beyond cleaning to repair, such as installing a chimney cap or damper, fixing the flashing, or removing an animal or other debris.

 Sometimes the inspection cost is extra, particularly if the chimney has suffered structural damage or if a new component is being retrofitted.
 Some companies charge by the hour, while others offer a flat rate and may even have package deals that include inspection and sweeping.